MartinMalinda/ember-timerange-picker/README.md

  - initToValue: starting value of the "to" marker // binding not supported atm

 **Features**
- - control + drag for synchronous dragging of both markers
+ - control + drag for synchronous dragging of both markers (TODO: make it work with cmd button for mac)

 **The addon does not currently come with styling, feel free to grab this SCSS**